 Learning to accept God’s grace has been a lifelong learning experience for me (and, boy, am I still learning!).

-Spending (a LOT) of time in Scripture, reading the verses and, most especially, figuring out how to apply them to my life, has been the most impactful thing of all.
+Spending (a LOT) of time in Scripture, reading the verses, and, most especially, figuring out how to apply them to my life by taking my thoughts captive, has been the most impactful thing of all.

 We all struggle.
 We all mess up.
 We all fail.